 In October 2015, Joni Ernst said that President Obama lacked "a clear coherent strategy in Afghanistan" amid the rise of Taliban forces and ISIS.

-In 2015, Joni Ernst became the junior United States senator from Iowa, marking the beginning of her service in the U.S. Senate.
+In 2015, Joni Ernst became the junior United States Senator from Iowa.

-In 2015, Joni Ernst retired from the Iowa Army National Guard, holding the rank of lieutenant colonel.
+In 2015, Joni Ernst retired from the Iowa Army National Guard as a lieutenant colonel, having served since 1993.

 In 2015, Joni Ernst retired from the military after serving 23 years in the Army Reserve and the Army National Guard.

-In 2015, Joni Ernst stated that the U.S. should halt the admission of Syrian refugees, emphasizing the need for a "thorough vetting process".
+In 2015, Joni Ernst said the U.S. should halt the admission of Syrian refugees, citing the need for a "thorough vetting process".

-In May 2016, Chris Cilizza included Joni Ernst on his short list of potential vice presidential running mates for Donald Trump.
+In May 2016, Chris Cilizza included Joni Ernst on his short list of possible vice presidential running mates for Donald Trump.

-In 2016, Joni Ernst and other Republican senators introduced "Sarah's Law" in honor of Sarah Root, who was killed in a street racing crash.
+In 2016, Joni Ernst and other Republican senators introduced "Sarah's Law" in honor of Sarah Root.

-In 2016, Joni Ernst endorsed Steve King, a Republican House Representative known for his racist rhetoric and support for far-right politicians, when King faced a primary challenge for his House seat, saying he "stands strong for life and liberty."
+In 2016, Joni Ernst endorsed Steve King, a Republican House Representative known for his racist rhetoric, when he faced a primary challenge, saying he "stands strong for life and liberty."

-In February 2017, Joni Ernst voted to confirm Betsy DeVos as Education Secretary, citing their shared belief that those closest to students know what is best for them.
+In February 2017, Joni Ernst voted to confirm Betsy DeVos as Education Secretary, expressing their shared belief that those closest to students know what is best for them.

-In 2017, Joni Ernst asked Secretary of Defense nominee James Mattis whether he would pledge to cut wasteful spending and stop sexual assault in the military, to which Mattis agreed.
+In 2017, Joni Ernst asked Secretary of Defense nominee James Mattis whether he would pledge to cut wasteful spending and stop sexual assault in the military, which Mattis agreed to.

 In 2017, Joni Ernst called Russia's behavior, including its annexation of Crimea and interference in U.S. elections, "totally unacceptable" and said Trump should "show strength against Vladimir Putin".

-In 2017, Joni Ernst introduced legislation that would allow states to block Planned Parenthood from receiving Title X grants or Medicaid reimbursements.
+In 2017, Joni Ernst introduced legislation aimed at allowing states to block Planned Parenthood from receiving Title X grants or reimbursements for treating Medicaid patients.

-In 2017, Joni Ernst supported President Trump's decision to withdraw from the Paris climate accords.
+In 2017, Joni Ernst supported President Trump's decision to withdraw the United States from the Paris climate accords.

-In 2017, Joni Ernst voted for all three versions of a bill to repeal the Affordable Care Act.
+In 2017, Joni Ernst voted for all three versions of a bill aimed at repealing the Affordable Care Act (ACA).

 In 2017, Joni Ernst voted in favor of the Tax Cuts and Jobs Act.

-In 2017, amid bipartisan momentum for bump stock restrictions, Joni Ernst was one of 10 Republican senators to sign a letter requesting that the Bureau of Alcohol, Tobacco, Firearms and Explosives review a decision that bump stocks fall outside the purview of existing gun regulations.
+In 2017, amid bipartisan support for bump stock restrictions, Joni Ernst was one of 10 Republican senators who signed a letter requesting the Bureau of Alcohol, Tobacco, Firearms and Explosives to review a decision concerning bump stocks falling outside existing gun regulations.

 In January 2018, Joni Ernst was one of 36 Republican senators to sign a letter to Trump requesting he preserve and modernize the North American Free Trade Agreement.

-In March 2018, Joni Ernst voted to table a resolution that would have required President Trump to withdraw American troops either in or influencing Yemen within the next 30 days, unless they were combating Al-Qaeda.
+In March 2018, Joni Ernst voted to table a resolution spearheaded by Bernie Sanders, Chris Murphy, and Mike Lee that would have required President Trump to withdraw American troops either in or influencing Yemen within the next 30 days unless they were combating Al-Qaeda.

-In May 2018, Joni Ernst was one of nine Republican senators to introduce a rescission package aimed at cutting $15.4 billion in previously approved spending.
+In May 2018, Joni Ernst was one of nine Republican senators who introduced a rescission package intended to curb previously approved spending by $15.4 billion.

 In June 2018, Joni Ernst questioned President Trump's decision to suspend joint military exercises with South Korea.

-In June 2018, Joni Ernst, along with Democratic senators Kirsten Gillibrand and Patrick Leahy, wrote a letter to Defense Secretary James Mattis expressing concern over the decision to send 21 Judge Advocate General's Corps to prosecute immigration cases on the southern border, calling it an "inappropriate misapplication of military personnel".
+In June 2018, Joni Ernst, along with Democratic senators Kirsten Gillibrand and Patrick Leahy, wrote to Defense Secretary James Mattis expressing their concern about the decision to send 21 Judge Advocate General's Corps to prosecute immigration cases on the southern border, calling it an "inappropriate misapplication of military personnel".

-In July 2018, Joni Ernst was one of 31 Republican senators to submit a resolution endorsing Immigration and Customs Enforcement (ICE), stating that its abolition would allow "dangerous criminal aliens" and members of the MS-13 gang to remain in the U.S.
+In July 2018, Joni Ernst was one of 31 Republican senators who submitted a resolution endorsing Immigration and Customs Enforcement (ICE), stating that its abolition would allow "dangerous criminal aliens" and members of the MS-13 gang to remain in the U.S.

 In August 2018, Joni Ernst warned that failure to finish trade deals would "reflect negatively upon our Republican candidates" and advocated completing NAFTA and continuing to work with the European Union.

-On August 27, 2018, Joni Ernst announced that she and her husband, Gail Ernst, were in the process of obtaining a divorce.
-She also stated she declined Trump's offer to be his vice-presidential running mate because "it wasn't the right thing for me or my family."
+On August 27, 2018, Joni Ernst announced that she and her husband Gail Ernst were in the process of obtaining a divorce.
+She stated she declined Trump's offer to be his vice-presidential running mate because "it wasn't the right thing for me or my family."

 In November 2018, Joni Ernst was elected vice chair of the Senate Republican Conference.

-In November 2018, following the murder of Saudi journalist Jamal Khashoggi, Joni Ernst acknowledged Saudi Arabia as a "great strategic partner" but suggested Congress consider a legislative response due to the United States' commitment to human rights.
+In November 2018, following the murder of Saudi journalist Jamal Khashoggi, Joni Ernst stated that Saudi Arabia was a "great strategic partner" but that Congress should consider a legislative response.

 As of 2018, according to OpenSecrets.org, Joni Ernst's net worth was negative, owing more than $196,000.